MicrosoftDocs/OfficeDocs-SharePoint/OneDriveForBusiness/pre-provision-accounts.md

 To verify that OneDrive has been created for your users, see [How to display a list of OneDrive for Business site collections](create-a-list-of-all-onedrive-locations.md).

 > [!NOTE]
-> If you are pre-provisioning OneDrive for many users, note that it might take some time for the OneDrive locations to be created.
+> If you are pre-provisioning OneDrive for many users, it might take some time for the OneDrive locations to be created.

 ## Related Topics